Chat on WhatsApp

 • Dimensions and gross weight of each package

-• Exporter / Shipper name and address
+• Exporter / Shipper name and complete address

 • Company contact details (phone, email)